 This hybrid uses foam and coils to achieve sleeper support and comfort.
 It is rolled and compressed for convenient shipping.

-The smooth and cool cover is a Tencel and stretch-knit design.
-Most makes of this bed are 15 inches thick, though the Soft model is 16 due to an extra inch of Hypersoft Foam.
+The smooth and cool cover is made from Tencel, a sustainable textile that comes from Eucalyptus trees.
+The Luxury Firm model of this stands at 13.5 inches.
 This comparison details the Luxury Firm option and will point out the differences of varying models where applicable.

-- The fourth layer is a system of 8-inch Individually Wrapped Coils.
-This feature has 7 comfort zones that are designed to compress or provide additional stability dependent on the sleeper’s position and weight.
+- The innerspring layer is a system of 8-inch pocketed coils.
+This feature has 5 comfort zones that are designed to compress or provide additional stability dependent on the sleeper’s position and weight.

-- The final layer is comprised of 2-inches of Support Foam designed to soften movements and stabilize the bed.
+- The base layer is comprised of 1 inch of polyfoam designed to soften movements and stabilize the bed.

-The brand also sells the WinkBed Plus, a design meant to enhance support for folks with heavier weight considerations.
+The brand also sells a Plus model of this bed to enhance support for folks with heavier weight considerations.